Does my child need to have participated in Broadway Bootcamp to take other classes or camps?

 Do parents stay and watch the class?

 We ask that students be dropped off and then picked up at the end of class.
-There will be a sharing at the end of the class for the student to show you everything they have learned during the class.

 What happens if we have to miss one day of class?

 It’s okay if students must miss one day of class.
 We do our best to make sure they get caught up on the material for that week.
 We do not offer make-up classes; misses are taken at the expense of the participant.

 Is all of my tuition due at the time of registration?

 No. A deposit is required for registration, the full amount is due prior to the first day of class.
 Payment Plans are available, contact email@example.com for information.

 We take great care to find the best instructors who meet all of RMTC’s safety and learning standards.
 These teachers are both local artists and artists from across the country.

 Is financial aid available for RMTC’s classes or camps?

 Yes!
 Young People interested in participating in RMTC education programs may apply for financial aid for programs where tuition is greater than $100.
 All financial awards are based on need.
 To apply for financial aid, visit redmountaintheatre.org/education/financial-aid/.